robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 3. Click **Resources** in the left navigation.
 4. Select **Tag** and enter **Name** and **threat-detection-wksp-compromised** for the key pair like shown below:
     ![Config Key Pair](../images/03-config-keypair.png)
 6. Click on the Config timeline for the EC2 NetworkAcl.
 7. Click on **Change**.
 8. Evaluate the change to the updated NACL.

+    > What does the new NACL rule do?

 ### Modify the Security Group